straizer/Study/4 semestr/Grafika komputerowa i komunikacja człowiek-komputer/GKiKCK_LAB02/freeglut/freeglut/Readme.txt

 Compiling 32 bit Applications

-If you want your application to be compatible with GLUT, you should “#include <GL/glut.h>”.
-If you want to use freeglut specific extensions, you should “#include <GL/freeglut.h>” instead.
+If you want your application to be compatible with GLUT, you should ï¿½#include <GL/glut.h>ï¿½.
+If you want to use freeglut specific extensions, you should ï¿½#include <GL/freeglut.h>ï¿½ instead.

-Given a source file “test.c”, which you want to compile to an application “test.exe” dynamically linking to the DLL, you can compile and link it with the following commands (replacing the include and lib paths with the ones you created above if necessary):
+Given a source file ï¿½test.cï¿½, which you want to compile to an application ï¿½test.exeï¿½ dynamically linking to the DLL, you can compile and link it with the following commands (replacing the include and lib paths with the ones you created above if necessary):

   gcc -c -o test.o test.c -I"C:\Program Files\Common Files\MinGW\freeglut\include"
   gcc -o test.exe test.o -L"C:\Program Files\Common Files\MinGW\freeglut\lib" -lfreeglut -lopengl32 -Wl,--subsystem,windows

-Don’t forget to either include the freeglut DLL when distributing applications, or provide your users with some method of obtaining it if they don’t already have it!
+Donï¿½t forget to either include the freeglut DLL when distributing applications, or provide your users with some method of obtaining it if they donï¿½t already have it!